cookbook-ms/scnn/README.md

 # simplicial_convolutional_neural_networks
-This is the repository (updating from time to time) for the paper simplicial convolutional neural network.
+This is the repository (updating from time to time) for the paper simplicial convolutional neural network (https://arxiv.org/abs/2110.02585).
 Some descriptions are detailed as below.

 # to run the code